Sustainability in my

 I choose pigments that are sourced responsibly.

-I'm experimenting with making pigments from locally sourced raw clay and soil.
+I'm experimenting with making pigments from locally sourced raw clay, soil and leaves.
 My ideal is to have something I produce locally, and I would love to include this in my practice after some development.